 RFI 8.4 Provide details of any consultation with Indigenous stakeholders.

-Indigenous engagement:

-a) Identify existing or potential native title rights and interests, including any areas and objects that are of particular significance to Indigenous peoples and communities, possibly impacted by the proposed action and the potential for managing those impacts.
+Indiger nous engagement: a) Identify existing or potential native title rights and interests, including any areas and objects that are of particular significance to Indigenous peoples and communities, possibly impacted by the proposed action and the potential for managing those impacts.

-The Proponent acknowledges the National Indigenous Australians Agency (NIAA) recommendations from the EPBC referral (EPBC 2022/09439), and is aware of the Guidance for proponents on best practice Indigenous engagement for environmental assessments under the EPBC Act (2016) and Engaging with First Nations People and Communities on Assessments and Approvals under the Environment Protection and Biodiversity Conservation Act 1999 (2023 Interim guidance) documentation.
-The proposed action has considered these guidelines and recommendations while engaging with the Aboriginal Parties, as outlined below.
+The Proponent acknowledges the National Indigenous Australians Agency (NIAA) recommendations in response to the EPBC referral for the proposed action (EPBC 2022/09439).
+The Proponent is also aware of DCCEEW's EPBC Act publications and resources including The Interim Engaging with First Nations People and Communities on Assessments and Approvals under Environment Protection and Biodiversity Conservation Act 1999 (interim guidance).
+The Proponent notes that this publication appears to have superseded the previous Guidance for proponents on best practice Indigenous engagement for environmental assessments under the Environment Protection and Biodiversity Conservation Act 1999.